Music in the Zoo 2018

 There is plenty of parking available in the Zoo parking lots.
 The parking fee is $7 per vehicle (cash only) for all concertgoers, including Zoo members.

 Is photography or recording permitted?

+Accessible seats are available and should be selected during the ticket purchase process.
 If you have mobility issues and need assistance getting to the amphitheater, please inquire at Guest Services at the ticket booth.